surfnet-niels/cpcl/readme.md

 #### OIDC RP
 To describe the configuration of an OpenID Connect RP recieving claims and identifiers, an "oidc_rp" section MAY be defined.
-This section describs the required and optional parameters for the "oidc_rp" configuration.
+This section describes the required and optional parameters for the "oidc_rp" configuration.
 If a required parameter is empty or missing, the configuration MUST be rejected as faulty and an error MUST must be thrown.
 To establish a connection between the oidc_op entity and the proxy it may be required to register the RP as a client to the proxy.
 This is out of scope for CPCL.

 | Parameter | Status | Supported Values | Description |